Unprocessed FAQ: Chocolate

 “Raw” Chocolate is one that hasn’t been processed or heated to the same degree as “typical” chocolate (details on “raw” tend to be a bit sketchy, and vary with each company).
 Cacao Nibs (Cocoa Nibs) are the dried beans, usually broken into little pieces, and are sold either before or after roasting (much like any other seed or nut).

 Both of these are probably your best bet for October.
 I love cacao nibs sprinkled on top of my oatmeal — they give a nice crunch, and have a mild chocolate flavor.
 They’re chocolate chips in the truest sense!
-For raw nibs, you can get brands like Navitas Naturals on Amazon.
-For roasted, I’m partial to Theo Chocolate‘s.
+(I like Navitas Naturals.)

 I think that about covers it for chocolate — did I miss anything?
 Do you have any recommendations of store-bought chocolate that pass the kitchen test?